HooniusDev/GoDoM/README.md

 # GoDoM

 School project in style of Doom2 and other legendary Fps games.
-Made in [Godot-Engine](https://www.godotengine.org).
-There is an accompanying [DevBlog](https://hoonius.gonevis.com) and [YouTube Playlist](https://www.youtube.com/playlist?list=PLAbsf-3i7dsgFlXPxCr9VoqMyaGtnKOzh)
+Made with [Godot-Engine](https://www.godotengine.org).
+There are an accompanying [DevBlog](https://hoonius.gonevis.com) and [YouTube Playlist](https://www.youtube.com/playlist?list=PLAbsf-3i7dsgFlXPxCr9VoqMyaGtnKOzh)

 ## FPS Controller
 This was created by following a great tutorial by [Jeremy Bullock's](https://github.com/turtletooth) at [YouTube Tutorial](https://www.youtube.com/watch?v=Etpq-d5af6M&t=3s)